brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 2 bht.md

 # Ephesians 3:2 Commentary Help Text

 ## BHT:
-Assuming that the audience has heard, the apostle finds comfort in knowing that he is making known the plan of God for the benefit of mankind.
-The term dispensation refers to the divine arrangement or command given to the apostle, signifying his role in proclaiming the gospel.
-It underscores the significance of God's grace in salvation and how it is declared and conveyed through the gospel message, particularly to the Gentiles.
+The phrase If, as I presume indicates that the assumption being made is based on what the readers have heard.
+It is not a statement of doubt, but rather a recognition of their prior knowledge.
+The term dispensation refers to a divine arrangement or commission, specifically in this case, the grace of God given to Paul for the purpose of sharing it with others.
+This reflects the divine order and command to spread the gospel, particularly to the Gentiles.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: